pgbackrest/pgbackrest/INSTALL.md

 Limits the amount of archive log that will be written locally.
 After the limit is reached, the following will happen:

-1. BackRest will notify Postgres that the archive was succesfully backed up, then DROP IT.
+1. PgBackRest will notify Postgres that the archive was succesfully backed up, then DROP IT.
 2. An error will be logged to the console and also to the Postgres log.
 3. A stop file will be written in the lock directory and no more archive files will be backed up until it is removed.